All Episodes

 You're right.

-So the precedent is against them.
+So the precedent is against them without any question here.

 At the end of the day, he'll be confirmed.

-Let's play a little bit of Trey Gowdy, because I thought he was probably the most effective Republican.
+Let's play a little bit of Trey Gowdy because I thought he was probably the most effective Republican.

 I was not actually, and this is holding Republicans accountable.